Asbyx/KahootBots/README.txt

 --------------------------------------------------

 Urgent updates !
-nothing.
+-graphical app, which be the simpliest possible to use (no console, just a double click to start it){
+		create a bat file which find the ip of the pc, open a tab on the ip:port where socket.io is listening pin
+		functions
+		boutons
+		logs
+	} -> just double click on the bat file to be redirect on the html page

 Planned updates, be free to start them or pull request !
--precise the pin in the console with a command, not in parameter when bots are created -graphical app, which be the simpliest possible to use (no console, just a double click to start it) -select the number of bots sent
--name some bots
+-select the number of bots sent
 -write a more precise documentation